 Why does coffee lose its aroma over time?

-Coffee is a living product, sensitive to four major enemies: air, light, heat and humidity .
+Coffee is a living product, sensitive to four major enemies: air, light, heat, and humidity.

 - Light accelerates this oxidation and alters the color.

-- Heat evaporates volatile compounds.
+- Heat causes volatile compounds to evaporate.

 - Whole bean coffee : up to 8 weeks of optimal freshness.

-Choosing the right container to preserve aromas
+Choosing the right container to preserve the aromas

-Opaque airtight boxes
+Opaque airtight containers

 Where to store your coffee: ideal temperature and environment